Strengths Compass for Leaders

 Day One: Understanding the terrain

-Distinguishing between strengths that propel contribution and those that protect sustainability
+Distinguishing between strengths that propel contribution and those that protect sustainability in leadership practice

 Day Two: Recalibrating with intention